Peyman-Borhani/Work-Plan/README.md

 ▪ Plan and design initiatives, goals, objectives, road-map, time-line.

 ## Startups
-### Some might think is difficult for startups to compete with big corporations or already established businesses.
+#### Some might think is difficult for startups to compete with big corporations or already established businesses.
 This might be the case for enterprise business models but small emerging tech/business sectors is where startups/independent teams excel in comparison by the following points:
-- Established corps are serving multiple large market segments, they cant fully optimize for new specific business.
+▪ Established corps are serving multiple large market segments, they cant fully optimize for new specific business.
-- Established corps have dependencies: regulations, guidelines, permissions, authorization, old tech and standards.
+▪ Established corps have dependencies: regulations, guidelines, permissions, authorization, old tech and standards.
-- Based on above points they can't fully optimize for new emerging business.
+▪ Based on above points they can't fully optimize for new emerging business.
-- Is easier for new teams/startups to think revolutionary and progressive, without constraints, authoruzations,etc...
+▪ Is easier for new teams/startups to think revolutionary and progressive, without constraints, authoruzations,etc...
-- Breaking changes: a new team/business have less dependencies: regulations, old standards/technologies/methods/tools/stack.
+▪ Breaking changes: a new team/business have less dependencies: regulations, old standards/technologies/methods/tools/stack.

-### Therefore a new business under an independent team can achieve better outcome and faster results if the members have great ideas, some experience and experties.
+**Therefore a new business under an independent team can achieve better outcome and faster results if the members have great ideas, some experience and experties.**

 ## App Development
-Mobile apps (Native or Web) are the most used platform therefore we first concentrate on this market.
+#### Mobile apps (Native or Web) are the most used platform therefore we first concentrate on this market.

 ## First Products approach
-### For a startup is important to gain success fast => First few products are apps which:
+#### For a new startup is important to gain success fast => First few products are apps which:
-▪ Made for success: Easily and Quickly made, Interest of user(survey ) ▪ New innovative ideas, be much fun to use.
+▪ Made for success: Easily and Quickly made, Interest of user(survey)
+▪ New innovative ideas, be much fun to use.
 ▪ Target's largest user group.....(in most cases-> youngsters/teenagers/girls)
-  - easy access, willing to share with friends.
+  -easy access, willing to share with friends.
-  - most active, free timeand online exposure.
+  -most active, free timeand online exposure.
 ▪ Free marketing  => If the user base(ex: teens)love it, they will share it with friends.
 ▪ Global marketing => Most used platform of the user base is instagram. (easy access/availability).
 ▪ Local Marketing =>  Example: positive educational products can be offered to schools.